Projects

 Taking measurements and relocating threatened sea turtle eggs to protect them from predation and poaching

-Helping out at the rainforest restoration plots
+Collecting research data at the rainforest restoration plots

 During down time students can read, relax, go on guided nature hikes, play games, cool off in the nearby river, or simply enjoy the natural beauty of the rainforest.